VirologyCharite/gb2seq/README.md

 ## Notes

-* The tests will run `MAFFT`, so you need that installed and in your shell's path.
+* The tests will run `MAFFT`, so you need that installed and in your shell's `PATH`.
 * The tests do not all pass if you set `DEFAULT_ALIGNER` to be "edlib" in `gb2seq/alignment.py`.
 This is because `MAFFT` and `edlib` produce slightly different results and some tests of the SARS-CoV-2 spike